An introduction to Laravel Spark for Stripe.

 , ensure the ext-intl

-PHP extension is installed and configured on your server.
+PHP extension is installed and configured on your server./spark/webhook

 URI.
 You should enable webhook alerts for the following events: